Vishnu-Mohanakumar/frontier-agents-workshop/README.md

 ## Learning Goals for this workshop

-🛠 Agent Authoring - Learning to use the *Microsoft Agent Framework* SDK for code-based and declarative agent development.
+### 🛠 Agent Authoring
+Learning to use the *Microsoft Agent Framework* SDK for code-based and declarative agent development.

 ![workflows](./images/workflows.png)

-🚀 Agent Debugging - Build, Test and Deploy agents using the DevUI, Foundry UI or VSCode Extension.
+### 🚀 Agent Debugging
+Build, Test and Deploy agents using the DevUI, Foundry UI or VSCode Extension.

 ![devui](./images/tooling.png)

+### 🔌 Connecting Agents
-🔌 Connect Agents - Connect agents using AG-UI, MCP, A2A Protocols to integrate them into your solutions.
+Connect agents using AG-UI, MCP, A2A Protocols to integrate them into your solutions.

 ![protocols](./images/protocols.png)

-⚙️ Multi-Agent Orchestration - Define multi-agent orchestration workflows to solve complex problems with agents.
+### ⚙️ Multi-Agent Orchestration
+Define multi-agent orchestration workflows to solve complex problems with agents.

 ![patterns](./images/patterns.png)

-🔍 Agent Tracing & Evaluation - Trace agent behaviour,  execution flows and evaluate quality and safety of agents.
+### 🔍 Agent Tracing & Evaluation
+Trace agent behaviour,  execution flows and evaluate quality and safety of agents.

 ![evaluations](./images/evaluations.png)